rclone/rclone/docs/content/flags.md

       --hasher-max-age Duration                      Maximum time to keep checksums in cache (0 = no cache, off = cache forever) (default off)
-      --hasher-remote string                         Remote to cache checksums for (e.g. myRemote:path) --hdfs-data-transfer-protection string         Kerberos data transfer protection: authentication|integrity|privacy --hdfs-encoding MultiEncoder                   This sets the encoding for the backend (default Slash,Colon,Del,Ctl,InvalidUtf8,Dot)
+      --hasher-remote string                         Remote to cache checksums for (e.g. myRemote:path) --hdfs-data-transfer-protection string         Kerberos data transfer protection: authentication|integrity|privacy --hdfs-encoding MultiEncoder                   The encoding for the backend (default Slash,Colon,Del,Ctl,InvalidUtf8,Dot)
       --hdfs-namenode string                         Hadoop name node and port --hdfs-service-principal-name string           Kerberos service principal name for the namenode --hdfs-username string                         Hadoop user name
-      --http-headers CommaSepList                    Set HTTP headers for all transactions --http-no-head                                 Don't use HEAD requests to find file sizes in dir listing --http-no-slash                                Set this if the site doesn't end directories with / --http-url string                              URL of http host to connect to --hubic-auth-url string                        Auth server URL
+      --http-headers CommaSepList                    Set HTTP headers for all transactions --http-no-head                                 Don't use HEAD requests
+      --http-no-slash                                Set this if the site doesn't end directories with / --http-url string                              URL of http host to connect to --hubic-auth-url string                        Auth server URL
       --hubic-chunk-size SizeSuffix                  Above this size files will be chunked into a _segments container (default 5Gi)
       --hubic-client-id string                       OAuth Client Id
       --hubic-client-secret string                   OAuth Client Secret
-      --hubic-encoding MultiEncoder                  This sets the encoding for the backend (default Slash,InvalidUtf8) --hubic-no-chunk                               Don't chunk files during streaming upload --hubic-token string                           OAuth Access Token as a JSON blob --hubic-token-url string                       Token server url
+      --hubic-encoding MultiEncoder                  The encoding for the backend (default Slash,InvalidUtf8) --hubic-no-chunk                               Don't chunk files during streaming upload --hubic-token string                           OAuth Access Token as a JSON blob --hubic-token-url string                       Token server url
-      --jottacloud-encoding MultiEncoder             This sets the encoding for the backend (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,Del,Ctl,InvalidUtf8,Dot)
+      --jottacloud-encoding MultiEncoder             The encoding for the backend (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,Del,Ctl,InvalidUtf8,Dot)
       --jottacloud-hard-delete                       Delete files permanently rather than putting them into the trash --jottacloud-md5-memory-limit SizeSuffix       Files bigger than this will be cached on disk to calculate the MD5 if required (default 10Mi)
       --jottacloud-no-versions                       Avoid server side versioning by deleting files and recreating files instead of overwriting them
       --jottacloud-trashed-only                      Only show files that are in the trash --jottacloud-upload-resume-limit SizeSuffix    Files bigger than this can be resumed if the upload fail's (default 10Mi)
-      --koofr-encoding MultiEncoder                  This sets the encoding for the backend (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
+      --koofr-encoding MultiEncoder                  The encoding for the backend (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
-      --koofr-endpoint string                        The Koofr API endpoint to use (default "https://app.koofr.net") --koofr-mountid string                         Mount ID of the mount to use --koofr-password string                        Your Koofr password for rclone (generate one at https://app.koofr.net/app/admin/preferences/password) (obscured)
+      --koofr-endpoint string                        The Koofr API endpoint to use --koofr-mountid string                         Mount ID of the mount to use --koofr-password string                        Your password for rclone (generate one at https://app.koofr.net/app/admin/preferences/password) (obscured)
+      --koofr-provider string                        Choose your storage provider
-      --koofr-setmtime                               Does the backend support setting modification time (default true) --koofr-user string                            Your Koofr user name -l, --links                                        Translate symlinks to/from regular files with a '.rclonelink' extension --local-case-insensitive                       Force the filesystem to report itself as case insensitive --local-case-sensitive                         Force the filesystem to report itself as case sensitive --local-encoding MultiEncoder                  This sets the encoding for the backend (default Slash,Dot) --local-no-check-updated                       Don't check to see if the files change during upload --local-no-preallocate                         Disable preallocation of disk space for transferred files --local-no-set-modtime                         Disable setting modtime
+      --koofr-setmtime                               Does the backend support setting modification time (default true) --koofr-user string                            Your user name -l, --links                                        Translate symlinks to/from regular files with a '.rclonelink' extension --local-case-insensitive                       Force the filesystem to report itself as case insensitive --local-case-sensitive                         Force the filesystem to report itself as case sensitive --local-encoding MultiEncoder                  The encoding for the backend (default Slash,Dot) --local-no-check-updated                       Don't check to see if the files change during upload --local-no-preallocate                         Disable preallocation of disk space for transferred files --local-no-set-modtime                         Disable setting modtime